PeepalFarm/peepalfarm.github.io/markdown/rules.md

 Rules
 ----------

+* If for any reason things are not working out, we reserve the right to ask you to leave on 24 hours notice.

 * No drinking or drunkenness at the farm.

 * No meat is allowed on the property.
 Dairy products are ok, but we encourage you to be vegan while here!